kohdewei/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-In order to surface any differences in activity patterns between weekdays and weekends,  new factor variable is created with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+In order to surface any differences in activity patterns between weekdays and weekends,  new factor variable is created with two levels – “weekday” and “weekend” indicating whether a given date is a weekday day or a weekend day.

 ```r